 Related symptoms include:

 How can eyestrain and its related symptoms be avoided?
 First, have a yearly eye exam to make sure there are no problems with your eyes.
-If you wear eyeglasses you might discuss with your optometrist or ophthalmologist whether contact lenses or computer glasses may be helpful for you.
-Computer glasses are specifically designed for working at a computer monitor.
+If you wear eyeglasses, especially those with bifocal or progressive lenses, you may find they are not adjusted for use on a computer screen.
+Talk to your eye care professional about whether or not computer glasses or executive bifocals would benefit you.
+These glasses are specifically designed for working at a computer monitor.

 There are a number of steps you can take to help avert or lessen eyestrain: